Kevin Bryan, Paul Carter, Jon Hall, Charles Hood, Sjef Ollers, Anja Palmans, Judy Parrish, Venkat & Hari Sankar and Ian Thomson.

 We got glimpses of another squirrel on the ground in Mikongo.
 It ran across the trail and disappeared into thicker vegetation and an upturned root system.
 Venkat got a better look than most of us and thought it was a rope squirrel, but it seems impossible to determine which of the several species occurring there.

 7. F Typical Striped Grass Mouse, Lemniscomys striatus

 The thermal scope struck again with this one, picked up – from a fast-moving vehicle – on a bush in the late afternoon.
 The driver and guide were impressed!
 The only leminiscomys occurring in Gabon I think.

 We caught one of these around the cabins at Mikongo.
 Kevin saw a mouse in his room that might also have been this species.
-This is a tentative ID made on the basis of measurements and how common this species is in Gabon.
-Perhaps I can get it confirmed by someone who knows much more than I do.
+Expert opinion from French researchers is that this is either Hylomyscus walterverheyeni or H. alleni.
+And on the basis of other studies in this forest, Hylomyscus walterverheyeni is more likely.
+It has been caught in the area before.
+H alleni has not.